bernotieno/groupie-tracker/README.md

 │ ├── models.go # Defines the data models  and has the search functionalities
 │
 ├── static/
-│ ├── Static files (i.e. images, CSS) and the JavaScript file.
+│ ├── Static files (i.e. images, CSS) and the JavaScript files.
 │
 ├── templates/
 │ ├── Home.html # Template for the home page